-The fiscal year ending September 2012 (FY12) concluded the fifth year of the third five-year renewal of Cooperative Agreement DE-FC52-08NA28302 with the U.S. Department of Energy (DOE).
-This annual report serves as the final report for the Agreement and summarizes progress in inertial fusion research at the Laboratory for Laser Energetics (LLE) during the past fiscal year including work on the National Ignition Campaign (NIC).
-It also reports on LLE's progress on laboratory basic science research; laser, optical materials, and advanced technology development; operation of OMEGA and OMEGA EP for the NIC and high-energy-density (HED) campaigns, the National Laser Users' Facility (NLUF), and other external users; and programs focusing on the education of high school, undergraduate, and graduate students during the year.
+The fiscal year ending September 2016 (FY16) concluded the first 42 months of the fourth five year renewal of Cooperative Agreement DE-NA0001944 with the U.S. Department of Energy (DOE).
+This annual report summarizes work carried out under the Cooperative Agreement at the Laboratory for Laser Energetics (LLE) during the past fiscal year including work on the Inertial Confinement Fusion (ICF) Campaign; laser, optical materials, and advanced technology development; operation of the Omega Laser Facility for the ICF and High-Energy-Density (HED) Campaigns, the National Laser Users' Facility (NLUF), the Laboratory Basic Science (LBS) Program, and other external users; and programs focusing on the education of high school, undergraduate, and graduate students during the year.

-Progress in Inertial Confinement Fusion (ICF) Research
+Inertial Confinement Fusion Research

-LLE plays a lead role in the validation of the performance of cryogenic target implosions, essential to all forms of ICF ignition.
-LLE is responsible for a number of critical elements within the Integrated Experimental Teams (IET's) supporting the demonstration of indirect-drive ignition on the NIF and is the lead laboratory for the validation of the polar-drive approach to ignition on the NIF.
-LLE has also developed, tested, and constructed a number of diagnostics that are being used on the NIF for the NIC.
-During this past year, progress in the inertial fusion research program continued in three principal areas: NIC experiments and experiments in support of NIC; development of diagnostics for experiments on the NIF, OMEGA, and OMEGA EP; and theoretical analysis and design efforts aimed at improving direct-drive–ignition capsule designs (including polar-drive–ignition designs) and advanced ignition concepts such as shock ignition and fast ignition.
-In this volume we report in detail on these inertial fusion research efforts.
+LLE plays a lead role in validating the performance of cryogenic target implosions, essential to all forms of ICF ignition.
+LLE is responsible for a number of critical elements within theIntegrated Experimental Teams that support the demonstration of indirect-drive ignition on the NIF and is the lead laboratory for the validation of the direct-drive–ignition approach on the NIF.
+LLE has also developed, tested, and constructed a number of diagnostics that are being used at both the Omega Laser Facility and the NIF.
+During this past year, progress in the Inertial Fusion Research Program continued in three principal areas: ICF experiments and experiments in support of ICF; theoretical analysis and design efforts aimed at improving direct-drive–ignition capsule designs (including direct-drive–ignition designs) and advanced ignition concepts such as shock ignition and fast ignition; and development of diagnostics for experiments on the NIF, OMEGA, and OMEGA EP.

 Lasers, Optical Materials, and Advanced Technology

-National Laser Users' Facility and External Users' Programs
+National Laser Users' Facility and External Users Programs

-OMEGA Laser Facility Users Group (OLUG)
+Omega Laser Facility Users Group